wlg1/wlg1.github.io/index.md

 PREREQUISITES: This guide is for anyone who has a basic understanding of neural networks and linear algebra, but is unfamiliar with the math used to identify how features and learned and composed in a neural network.
 The only recommended course prerequisites are those 2 playlists, both which only take a few hours to go through in total [cite NN and LA in 3b1br].
 FOOTNOTE: Everything else will be introduced as the paper progresses; if a prerequisite is needed that is not explained in the paper, a link will be given to a specific part such that it would only take 5-10 minutes to get an intuitive understanding of it.
 Only a high level understanding of these concepts is required, not a detailed one, although a detailed one would allow you to make more connections that a high level one by itself cannot.

-<span style="color:lightgray">Statements backed up by only “weak evidence” are in gray</span>, and <span style="color:whitesmoke">statements that are “pure speculation” are in light gray</span>.
+<span style="color:silver">Statements backed up by only “weak evidence” are in gray</span>, and <span style="color:lightgray">statements that are “pure speculation” are in light gray</span>.

 **[ch1](ch1.md)**